stripe/stripe-react-native/docs/accept-a-payment.md

 ### Client side

 On the client, request a PaymentIntent from your server and store its client secret.
-Connect this action with `onPress` handler on `Pay` button.
+Make this action inside `onPress` handler for the payment button.

 ```tsx
 function PaymentScreen() {